johannn05/micro-transformer/README.md

 **Cross-Entropy Loss with Label Smoothing**:

-Cross-Entropy Loss with Label Smoothing prevents overconfident predictions and improves generalization by distributing probability mass across classes.
+This prevents overconfident predictions and improves generalization by distributing probability mass across classes.
 The implementation includes numerical stability measures through max subtraction and proper handling of padding tokens in sequence-to-sequence tasks.

 ---

 ## Transformer Architecture Integration

 ### Hybrid Computational Strategy

-A central motivation for this project was to move beyond implementing tensor operations in isolation and to explore how they are actually used within a Transformer model.
-To achieve this, I developed a English–Italian  machine translation system where MicroTensor powers the core operations while PyTorch provides the surrounding training infrastructure.I had three key objectives:
+The main motivation for this project was to move beyond implementing tensor operations in isolation and to explore how they are actually used within a Transformer model.
+To achieve this, I developed a English–Italian  machine translation model where MicroTensor powers the core operations while PyTorch provides the surrounding training infrastructure.I had three key objectives:
-1. **Develop Understanding**: Demonstrate how fundamental operations such as matrix multiplication, broadcasting, normalization, and softmax combine to form the building blocks of attention and feed-forward networks.
+1. **Understanding**: Demonstrate how fundamental operations such as matrix multiplication, broadcasting, normalization, and softmax combine to form the building blocks of attention and feed-forward networks.
 2. **Practical Integration**: Retain the robustness of PyTorch’s ecosystem—including distributed training, data loading, and optimization—while substituting selected operations with MicroTensor implementations.
-3. **Comparative Analysis**: Enable direct comparison between MicroTensor and PyTorch kernels in terms of correctness, efficiency, and memory usage.
+3. **Comparison**: Enable direct comparison between MicroTensor and PyTorch kernels in terms of correctness, efficiency, and memory usage.

 ### DeepSeek-Inspired Multi-Head Attention